Edukuma Primary School

 Edukuma’s six-room primary school is crumbling.
 It was built in the early 90s, out of wood and tin, and is located in a valley between two hills.
 When it rains, all the rain ends up in the valley, flooding the school.
 Because of the rain damage over the years, the school is destroyed – wood rot, crumbling mud foundation, and torn roof sheeting.
 It is no longer safe or usable for the children as a school.
 The elders of Edukuma believe that having a new primary school is a critical step in reshaping a hope-filled future for their village.

 Since 2004, Framework International has been building schools in Ghana.
 The Edukuma Primary School will be our 10th school project and the eighth one we’ve partnered with Building for the Future Generation in building.
-Right now, our school buildings are providing a safe and secure structure for over 2,000 Ghanaian kids in which to learn.
+Right now, our school buildings are providing a safe and secure structure for nearly 3,000 Ghanaian kids in which to learn.

 The Edukuma Primary School will be a six-room primary school that will accommodate up to 350 kids (pre-K through grade 6), with administration, storage rooms and bathrooms.
 The cost of this new school build is $70,000 or around $200 per student.